dib-lab/2020-paper-sourmash-gather/manuscript.md

 higher ranked genomes, suggesting that strain-specific portions of the reference are being utilized for matching at lower ranks.
-In reality, there will usually be a different mixture of strains in the metagenome than in the reference database.
+In reality, there will usually be a different mixture of strains in the metagenome than is present in the reference database.
 Methods for updating references from metagenome data sets may provide an opportunity for generating metagenome-specific references [@doi:10.1186/s13059-020-02066-4].